m-decoster/gw2eventwatcher/README.md

 Guild Wars 2 Meta Event Notifier
 ================================

-Here you can find the JavaScript source code of the meta event notifier I wrote.
+Here you can find the HTML, CSS and JavaScript source code of the meta event notifier I wrote.
 You can check it out <a href="http://tinyurl.com/gw2eventwatcher">here</a>.

 How does it work?